allainmoyo/GraduationWork/playbooks/roles/build_docker/README.md

 Role Name
 =========

-Role deplys latest version of artifact from Nexus repository to QA and CI environments on AWS
+Role deploys latest version of artifact from Nexus repository to QA and CI environments on AWS

 Requirements
 ------------